12 - 31 july 2021

 397 Whitehorse Rd, Nunawading

 Alice Springs.
 2039.
 A fish falls from the sky - it still smells of the sea.
-It’s been raining for days, the apocalypse looms ever closer and Gabriel York knows something is wrong.
+It’s been raining for days and Gabriel York knows something is wrong.

 Winner of the Victorian Premier’s Literary Award, the Queensland Premier’s Literary Award and the Green Room Award, 2008, and the Sydney Theatre Award for Best New Australian Work in 2009.